Twelfth in an occasional series of Schwamb Shares.

 Men hang out their signs indicative of their respective trades; shoe makers hang out a gigantic shoe; jewelers a monster watch, and the dentist hangs out a gold tooth; but up in the Mountains of New Hampshire, God Almighty has hung out a sign to show that there He makes men.

 The Shorey Studio remained a customer of the Schwamb mill until at least the 1940s.
-At some point, the Schwambs began producing the panel frame with an oval site and profiles of the Old Man of the Mountain on either side.
+On November 16, 1931, the Schwambs recorded in their pattern list the newer style panel frame with an oval site and profiles of the Old Man of the Mountain on either side.
 The dimensions of the oval site and rabbet, and the width of the panel, are exactly those of the earlier gum oval two-piece product.

 Here is one of these frames as finished by the Shorey Studio: